-After gathering this information that is in the public domain, I applied to become a member of Vindale to gain exposure to the working of the survey panel, which form the basis of my subsequent review.
+After gathering this information that is in the public domain, I applied to become a member of Vindale Research to gain exposure to the working of the survey panel, which forms the basis of my subsequent review.

-It was a pleasant surprise for me to find out that VR is free, after reading through the boring fine prints on display at the company’s website.
+It was a pleasant surprise for me to find out that Vindale Research is free, after reading through the boring fine prints on display at the company’s website.
 For me personally, this is often reason enough for me to sign up with a new survey panel.

-I was just as impressed to read that the company is paying a generous $5-$75 reward scheme for its online surveys and market research.
+I was just as impressed to read that Vindale Research is paying a generous $5-$75 reward scheme for its online surveys and market research.

 Now, this rate would simply blow competitions like Global Test Market or InboxDollars away.
 They also stated clearly that as a condition to membership, new members will have to undertake products/services testing on the company’s behalf.